Skip to main content

 Key objectives and (or) targets related to cities & regions

 According to the EU’s waste hierarchy, landfilling is the least preferable option and should be limited to the necessary minimum.
-Landfills are divided into landfills for hazardous waste, landfills for non-hazardous waste and landfills for inert waste (Art.
+Landfills are divided into landfills for hazardous waste, landfills for non-hazardous waste, and landfills for inert waste (Art.
 4).
-Art.
-5 outlines several provisions that directly affect municipalities:
+Article 5 oulines several provisions that directly affect municipalities, for example:

 • EU countries must implement national strategies to progressively reduce the amount of biodegradable municipal waste sent to landfills.